auth0/docs/articles/logout/guides/logout-idps.md

 There are a few limitations to federated logout to keep in mind:

-* No validation is performed on any URL provided as a value to the returnTo parameter, nor any querystring or hash information provided as part of the URL.
+* No validation is performed on any URL provided as a value to the returnTo parameter, nor any query string or hash information provided as part of the URL.

 * The behavior of federated logouts with social providers is inconsistent.
 Each provider will handle the returnTo parameter differently and for some, it will not work.
 Please check your social provider's settings to determine how it will behave.